 Who CONSERVA is for

 Hundreds of millions of people across the Global South do not know their exact birth date.
 Not because nobody recorded it — but because the record did not survive.
 A dispensary flooded.
 A parish registry burned.
 A government office was never properly maintained.
-CONSERVA exists so that no record created today is ever lost again.
+CONSERVA exists so that fewer records created today are lost tomorrow.

 🏭